 Next, we will discuss the influence of chiral chemical potential $\mu_{5}$ on the $\rho_{00}-T$ relationship.
 An interesting finding is that the chiral chemical potential mainly affects $\rho_{00}$ around the phase transition temperature.
 It is found that $\rho_{00}$ increases with the chiral chemical potential around the phase transition temperature, and this characteristic is more obvious under a larger chemical potential.
 At high temperatures ($T\geq0.25$ GeV), the temperature effect dominates, and the influence of the chiral chemical potential on $\rho_{00}-T$ weakens.

 Reference~\cite{Wei:2023pdf} indicates that $\rho$ meson dissociates at $T = 0.15$ GeV.
-The angular velocity dependent relationship of $\rho_{00}$ under different chiral chemical potentials at $T = 0.15$ GeV for $\mu = 0$ GeV and $\mu = 0.15$ GeV are manifested in Fig.~\ref{fig:6}(a) and Fig.~\ref{fig:6}(b), respectively.
-As can be seen from Fig.~\ref{fig:6}, when $\omega$ is zero, $\rho_{00}$ is close to $1/3$, but as $\omega$ increases, $\rho_{00}$ significantly decreases, and deviates $1/3$, indicating that rotation can significantly cause polarization characteristics.
+The angular velocity-dependent relationship of $\rho_{00}$ under different chiral chemical potentials at $T = 0.15$ GeV for $\mu = 0$ GeV and $\mu = 0.15$ GeV is manifested in Figs.~\ref{fig:8}(a) and ~\ref{fig:8}(b), respectively.
+As can be seen from Fig.~\ref{fig:8}, when $\omega$ is zero, $\rho_{00}$ is close to $1/3$, but as $\omega$ increases, $\rho_{00}$ significantly decreases and deviates $1/3$, indicating that rotation can significantly cause polarization characteristics.

 Next, we will discuss the influence of chiral chemical potential on the $\rho_{00}-\omega$ relationship.
 An interesting finding is that the chiral chemical potential mainly affects $\rho_{00}$ at larger angular velocities.
 It is found that $\rho_{00}$ increases with the chiral chemical potential at larger angular velocities, and this characteristic is more obvious under a larger chemical potential.